Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-14/_posts/2002-01-01-shape-movement.md

 ** Note: as you add new classes like ImageView, you will need to import the class into the code.
 The Android Studio will help with this.

-The previous gets the imageView from the layout.
+The previous code gets the imageView from the layout.
 Make sure you put the correct name in there.

 Now, to make it move, we need another line underneath the previous one.